 Expressionism existed as a period within art that abandoned realistic and accurate representations of scenes and subjects in an attempt to capture the subjective perspective of the artists.
-Seen as a modernist movement, Expressionism Art developed within Germany prior to World War One before spreading out across the world.
-This broad movement further developed into a more niche exploration of art known as German Expressionism, which went on to define the Expressionist movement throughout its reign.
+Seen as a modernist movement, Expressionism art emerged in Germany just before World War I, before spreading across the world.
+This broad movement developed into a niche exploration of art known as German Expressionism, which went on to define the Expressionist movement throughout its reign.
 In this article, we will introduce you to the style and characteristics of Expressionism, as well as its development through German Expressionism and a few famous artists who shaped it.
 Keep reading for more about this fascinating art movement!

 Table of Contents